timescale/timescaledb/README.md

 ## Enable columnstore

-You enable columnstore for your time-series data to reduce its size by more than 90%.
-This cuts storage costs and keeps your queries operating at lightning speed.
+TimescaleDB's hypercore is a hybrid row-columnar store to boost analytical query performance on your time-series and event data while also reducing data size size by more than 90%.
+This keeps your queries operating at lightning speed and ensures low storage costs as you scale.
+Data is inserted in row format in the rowstore and converted to columnar format in the columnstore based on your configuration.

-- Enable columnstore on a hypertable:
+- Configure the columnstore on a hypertable:

     ```sql
     ALTER TABLE conditions SET (